BIM Case Studies

 July 22, 2019

-speed in the development of a large and challenging project, Goiás Arena, with a delivery time of only
+the development of a large and challenging project, Goiás Arena, with a delivery time of only three months.

-and the constant search for innovation, leading the firm to implement BIM on projects in the fields in
+the constant search for innovation, leading the firm to implement BIM on projects in the fields in which

 Liuzhou Yaobu Ancient Town Sightseeing Pavilion – Zhejiang T.R.
 Architectural Design